 Lichen on tree bark is completely harmless to the tree itself.
 The rhizines (similar to roots) allow them to attach to the but do not go deep enough to harm the tree in any way.
 Many people believe when a tree becomes sick and has lichen, that the tree lichens are the cause of the illness.
 This is impossible and most likely the lichen was there long before the tree became ill.

 While lichen on tree bark is harmless, some people find it not very pretty to look at and would like to learn how to kill tree lichen.

 One way is to gently scrub the bark of the tree with a soapy solution.
 Since lichen on tree bark is only lightly attached, it should come off easily.
 Be careful not to scrub too hard, as this can damage the bark of the tree which will open the tree to disease or pests.

 Another method to kill tree lichen is to spray the tree with copper-sulfate.
 Copper-sulfate sprayed on lichens on trees will kill the fungus side of the organism.
 Only use copper-sulfate as a treatment for tree lichen in late spring through early fall.
 It will not be effective in cool weather.

 Perhaps the best treatment for tree lichen is to change the environment where the tree lichens are growing.
 Lichens on trees grow best in cool, partly sunny, moist locations.
 Thinning out tree branches overhead to allow more sun and air flow will help.
-Or, by blocking more of the sunlight that falls on the location.
-Also, if you use a sprinkler system, make sure that it does not routinely spray the place where the lichen is growing as you are essentially “watering” the tree lichen and helping it to survive.
+Also, if you use a sprinkler system, make sure that it does not routinely spray the place where the lichen is growing, as you are essentially “watering” the tree lichen and helping it to survive.